Making sense of maintenance metrics: MTTR. How to calculate MTTR and use mean time to repair

 Calculate MTTR by dividing the total time spent on unplanned maintenance by the number of times an asset has failed over a specific period.
 The most common time increment for mean time to repair is hours.

-For example, one of your assets may have broken down six different times during production in the last year.
-The total number of time it took to repair the asset across all six failures was 44 hours.
+For example, one of your assets may have broken down six times during production last year.
+The total time it took to repair the asset across all six failures was 44 hours (about 2 days).
 In this case, the MTTR calculation would look like this:

-When you calculate MTTR, it’s important to take into account the time spent on all elements of the work order and repair process, which includes:
+When you calculate MTTR, it’s essential to take into account the time spent on all elements of the work order and repair process, which includes:

 1. Notifying technicians